syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ## BoxAndWhisker Chart

 BoxAndWhiskerSeries plots a combination of rectangles and lines to show the distribution of data set.
-To render a box and whisker(box plot) chart, create an instance of [`BoxAndWhiskerSeries`] and add to the [`Series`] collection property of [`SfChart`].
+To render a box and whisker(box plot) chart, create an instance of [`BoxAndWhiskerSeries`] and add to the series collection property of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html).
 You can use the following properties to customize the appearance.

-* [`Color`] - used to change the color of the series.
+* [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~Color.html) - used to change the color of the series.
-* [`StrokeWidth`] - used to change the stroke width of the series.
+* [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~StrokeWidth.html) - used to change the stroke width of the series.
 * [`StrokeColor`] - used to change the stroke color of the series.
 * [`Spacing`] - used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.
 * [`Width`] - used to change the width of the rectangle.
 The default value of the width is 0.8, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.